open-mmlab/mmdetection3d/docs/en/tutorials/pure_point_cloud_dataset.md

 ```

-In MMDetection3D, for the data that is inconvenient to read directly online, we recommend converting it into basic format and above and do the conversion offline, thus you only need to modify the config's data annotation paths and classes after the conversion.
+In MMDetection3D, for the data that is inconvenient to read directly online, we recommend converting it into into basic format as above and do the conversion offline, thus you only need to modify the config's data annotation paths and classes after the conversion.
-For data sharing similar format with existing datasets, like Lyft compared to nuScenes, we recommend directly implementing data converter and dataset class.
-During the procedure, inheritation could be taken into consideration to reduce the implementation workload.
+To use data that share a similar format as the existing datasets, e.g., Lyft has a similar format as the nuScenes dataset, we recommend directly implementing a new data converter and a dataset class to convert the data and load the data, respectively.
+In this procedure, the code can inherit from the existing dataset classes to reuse the code.

 ### Reorganize new data format to middle format

-It is also fine if you do not want to convert the annotation format to existing formats.
+There is also a way if users do not want to convert the annotation format to existing formats.
 Actually, we convert all the supported datasets into pickle files, which summarize useful information for model training and inference.

 The annotation of a dataset is a list of dict, each dict corresponds to a frame.